sujin-sreekumaran/Statistical-Data-Visualisation-platform/README.md

 ## Overview

-This project is a web application that allows users to upload CSV or Excel files, which are then processed on the server-side using Python Flask.
+This project is a web application that allows users to upload CSV, Excel files, or Google Sheet links, which are then processed on the server-side using Python Flask.
 The processed data is visualized and displayed to the user.
 The front end is built using Next.js and Node.js.

 ## File Structure